 South Carolina Academy of Nutrition and Dietetics Awards

-Each year SCAND gives up to six awards to our members to show recognition for demonstrated competence, involvement in professional and community activities, and contribution through participation and commitment to the association at the district, state, and national levels.
+Each year SCAND gives up to five awards to our members to show recognition for demonstrated competence, involvement in professional and community activities, and contribution through participation and commitment to the association at the district, state, and national levels.

-Districts may submit one nominee per award to SCAND: Outstanding Dietetics Educator, Outstanding Dietitian of the Year, Emerging Dietetic Leader, Recognized Young Dietitian of the Year, Recognized Dietetic Technician of the Year, and Outstanding Dietetics Student.
+Districts may submit one nominee per award to SCAND: Outstanding Dietitian of the Year, Emerging Dietetic Leader, Recognized Young Dietitian of the Year, Recognized Dietetic Technician of the Year, and Outstanding Dietetics Student.
 These nominees should be the selected award recipient at the district level.
 Not active in a district?
 You may self-nominate.

-2022 Awardees
+2023 Awardees

-Outstanding Dietetics Student Award: Eden Crain
+Outstanding Dietetics Student Award: Amber Allen

-Outstanding Dietetics Intern Award: Mackenzie Harrell
+Outstanding Dietetics Intern Award: Anna Gray

 All nominees must: